akbarrafiey/sp25-ml6923/syllabus.md

     `arafiey@ucsd.edu`<br>
     [webpage](https://akbarrafiey.github.io)<br>
     *Lecture:*
-        6:30p-7:50p T/Th in PCYNH	109
+        2:30p-4:50p Fridays in TBD
         <br>
-    *Discussion:*
+    *Office Hours:*
-        3:00p-3:50p	W in PCYNH	109
+        TBD

 ## Getting Started

-To get started in DSC 40B, you'll need to set up accounts on a couple of websites.
+To get started in CS-GY 6923, you'll need to set up accounts on a couple of websites.

 ### Campuswire

-We'll be using [Campuswire](https://campuswire.com/p/GAA99D8BF) as our course message board.
-You should have received an invitation via email, but if not you should be able to join by clicking the link above and using the access code `0853`.
+We'll be using [Campuswire](#) as our course message board.
+You should have received an invitation via email, but if not you should be able to join by clicking the link above and using the access code `????`.
 Be sure sure to join Campuswire as soon as possible, since all course communication will be done through it.

 If you have a question about anything to do with the course  &mdash; if you're